-While the City has demonstrated strong performance through the projects described above, current trends and conditions have presented new challenges to which it must respond.
+While the City has demonstrated strong performance through the projects described above, ongoing trends and conditions have presented both new and ongoing challenges to which it must respond.
 The principal challenges include:

-- A tremendous shortage of housing for low-moderate income households, including seniors and persons with disabilities; - Skyrocketing land prices, construction costs, delays in supply chain and shortage of skilled trade labor; - Chronic homelessness remains an issue (individuals that are homeless for longer than one year or have had four or more episodes of homelessness over the last three years); and - Homelessness that increased due to the public health COVID-19 crisis and lingering effects of recent wildfires.
+- A continued shortage of housing for low-moderate income households, including seniors and persons with disabilities; - Skyrocketing land prices, construction costs, delays in supply chain and shortage of skilled trade labor; - Continuing issues with Chronic homelessness (individuals that are homeless for longer than one year or have had four or more episodes of homelessness over the last three years); and - Homelessness that increased due to the public health COVID-19 crisis and lingering effects of recent wildfires.

 The City's proposed Annual Plan will continue supporting historically successful programs, while allocating resources to new priority projects that will address the new challenges listed above.
 Allocations of CARES Act CDBG-CV and CDBG Disaster Relief (DR) funding and special allocations of federal Low Income Housing Tax Credits has provided additional resources during this unprecedented time.
-The City is anticipating the development of 1,347 new affordable housing units over the next five years due to the increase in resources in response to the Camp Fire.
+The City is anticipating the development of 1,330 new affordable housing units over the next five years due to the increase in resources in response to the Camp Fire.
+Many of these units are one- and two-bedroom which will address some of the need for seniors and other small households.